 5. Maintain the board as a well-functioning, balanced team led by the chair

-The Board comprises two executive directors and four non-executive directors.
-The Board is supported by its sub committees being the Remuneration and Nomination and Audit and Risk Committees.
+The Board comprises two executive directors and five non-executive directors.
+The Board is supported by its sub committees being the Remuneration and Nomination, Audit and Risk and Safety and Sustainability Committees.

 Members of the Board are all individuals of high calibre and have many years’ experience in the mining industry.
 Each Board member is expected to dedicate sufficient time to the business of the Company as may be necessary to fulfil their duties.

 Biographies of the Board are disclosed each year in the Company’s annual report and updated annually.
 Directors are re-elected by rotation every three years.